druchefavour/HTML_CSS_JS_Code_Challenge/README.md

 * Step 7 - Install webpack-dev-server using npm install -s webpack-dev-server (this will make the files reload automatically)
 * Step 8 - run webpackserver
 * Step 9 - view the rendered file at localhost:8080 in the browser
+* Step 10 - Create the components and save them under components in the app folder.
+There are four components (Parent.JSX, Child.JSX, CrandChild.JSX and GreatGrandChild.JSX  )